-Check Your Progress Fil l in the blanks: 1. has been referred to as teaching specific skills and behaviour.
-2. Development is mostly the result of motivation.
-3. is simply copying someone else's behaviour.
-4. is a relationship in which a senior manager in an organisation assumes the responsibility for grooming a junior person.
-5. realistic behaviour in imaginary situations.
-6. The organisation is a temporary network of companies that come together quickly to exploit fast changing opportunities.
+- has been referred to as teaching specific skills and behaviour. - 2.
+Developmer, is mostly the result of \\\\\ motivation. - is simply copying someone else's behaviour. - is a relationship in which a senior manager in an organisation assumes the responsibility for grooming a junior person. - is defined as a method of human interaction that involves realistic behaviour in imaginary situations. - The \\\\\\ organisation is a temporary network of companies that come together quickly to exploit fast changing opportunities.